awwx/meteor-isolate-value/README.md

 isolateValue(fn)
 ```

-Returns a function which calls `fn` and returns the same value as `fn`
+Creates a function which calls `fn` and returns the same value as `fn`
 does, but in a reactive context only invalidates the current
 computation when the value returned by the function *changes*.